opentensor/developer-docs/docs/dynamic-tao/index.md

 It was introduced by proposal, approved by senate vote, and introduced as an upgrade to Bittensor main network in February, 2025 after a year of research, development, and testing.

-See the [Dynamic TAO Whitepaper](https://drive.google.com/file/d/1vkuxOFPJyUyoY6dQzfIWwZm2_XL3AEOx/view) for a full explanation.
+See the [Dynamic TAO White Paper](https://drive.google.com/file/d/1vkuxOFPJyUyoY6dQzfIWwZm2_XL3AEOx/view) for a full explanation.

 See: [Conceptual guide to Dynamic TAO](./dtao-guide.md)